dawningfuture/personal-site/README.md

 When I decided to rebuild my personal website, I saw it as an opportunity to really think about how I build a project.
 A new project is really exciting, as it gives me the chance to implement what I have learned since the last one, from the beginning.
 And there is a lot that I have learned.

 I'm using this project not only to implement those lessons, but to document them.
 My goal is to create a reference I can use to make starting the next new projects faster and better planned.
-And since this is Github, I'd be thrilled if others found value in it as well.
+And since this is GitHub, I'd be thrilled if others found value in it as well.
 Others, possibly, including you.

 ## Roadmap